Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 Code factories grow from a belief that developers perform better when directed as much as possible.

 They might not be sweatshops but the spoon-feeding severely limits your prospects.
-First, developers are not trusted enough to change architecture, so you will need a side gig to even _try_ to keep current skills.
+First, developers are not trusted enough to change architecture, so keeping current skills will be difficult even with a side gig.

 Second, code factories limit collaboration and leadership and make achieving any position of _real_ responsibility difficult.
 (Code factory management is just baby-sitting.)